Cyber-Attacks in Insurance Industry: The Threat Continues

 Cyber insurance coverage typically falls into two broad categories: first-party and third-party.
 First- party coverage focuses on the internal costs incurred by the company, such as hiring an attorney to deal with legal ramifications, and hiring a PR firm to minimize reputational damage.
 Third-party coverage handles the consequences caused by cyber security events that affect other companies and individuals.
 Typical coverage includes network maturity liability.
 It also covers financial harm to other individuals from a company’s privacy breach, as well as the cost of post-breach regulatory investigations and fines.

-Though, it looks like that cyber breaches cannot be completely avoided, yet an effective IT security and risk management system and creating awareness among staff and customers alike can help in controlling the damage to a large extent.
-With the growing influence of IoT, the spectrum of threat is only going to rise exponentially.
+Though, it looks like that cyber breaches cannot be completely avoided, yet an effective IT security and risk management system and creating awareness among staff and customers alike can help control the damage to a large extent.
+Technologies like cloud and mobility come with far more risks than on-premise technologies.
+With the growing influence of IoT, the spectrum of threat is only going to spread exponentially.
+All these have the potential to alter the way insurance companies tailor their products to cover and minimize their own risks.
 Is your organization adequately pepped up to respond, handle, and survive the onslaught?